Frequently Asked Questions

 FAQ: Why choose a biblical counsellor who is not under a provincial governing body?

-Some clients wonder whether working with a biblical counsellor who is not registered with a provincial governing body is safe or appropriate.
-Here are the main considerations and how they are addressed:
+Some clients wonder whether working with a biblical counsellor outside of a provincial regulatory system is safe or appropriate.